B2Gold (NYSEAMERICAN:BTG) Rating Lowered to Buy at StockNews.com

-B2Gold (NYSEAMERICAN:BTG – Get Rating) (TSE:BTO) was downgraded by stock analysts at StockNews.com from a “strong-buy” rating to a “buy” rating in a note issued to investors on Friday.
+B2Gold (NYSEAMERICAN:BTG – Get Rating) (TSE:BTO) was downgraded by research analysts at StockNews.com from a “strong-buy” rating to a “buy” rating in a research report issued to clients and investors on Saturday.

-A number of other equities research analysts also recently commented on BTG.
-Royal Bank of Canada reissued a “sector perform” rating and issued a $4.25 target price on shares of B2Gold in a report on Wednesday, March 8th.
-BMO Capital Markets initiated coverage on B2Gold in a report on Thursday, April 20th.
-They issued an “outperform” rating for the company.
-National Bank Financial raised their target price on B2Gold from C$7.25 to C$7.75 in a report on Friday, May 12th.
-TheStreet raised B2Gold from a “c+” rating to a “b-” rating in a report on Friday, March 31st.
-Finally, Scotiabank boosted their price objective on shares of B2Gold from C$7.50 to C$8.00 in a research report on Wednesday, April 12th.
-Two analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
-According to data from MarketBeat.com, the company has a consensus rating of “Moderate Buy” and a consensus price target of $6.46.
+A number of other brokerages have also recently weighed in on BTG.
+TheStreet raised shares of B2Gold from a “c+” rating to a “b-” rating in a research report on Friday, March 31st.
+Scotiabank boosted their target price on B2Gold from C$7.50 to C$8.00 in a research note on Wednesday, April 12th.
+BMO Capital Markets started coverage on shares of B2Gold in a report on Thursday, April 20th.
+They issued an “outperform” rating on the stock.
+National Bank Financial boosted their price target on B2Gold from C$7.25 to C$7.75 in a research report on Friday, May 12th.
+Finally, Royal Bank of Canada reiterated a “sector perform” rating and set a $4.25 target price on shares of B2Gold in a research note on Wednesday, March 8th.
+Two investment analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
+According to MarketBeat.com, B2Gold currently has a consensus rating of “Moderate Buy” and a consensus target price of $6.46.

 Hedge Funds Weigh In On B2Gold

-Large investors have recently added to or reduced their stakes in the business.
-Royal Bank of Canada increased its stake in B2Gold by 47.9% during the third quarter.
-Royal Bank of Canada now owns 42,269,732 shares of the basic materials company’s stock worth $136,108,000 after acquiring an additional 13,697,997 shares during the last quarter.
-Norges Bank acquired a new stake in B2Gold during the fourth quarter worth about $41,567,000.
-Van ECK Associates Corp increased its stake in B2Gold by 8.2% during the first quarter.
-Van ECK Associates Corp now owns 120,018,144 shares of the basic materials company’s stock worth $472,878,000 after acquiring an additional 9,146,020 shares during the last quarter.
-Two Sigma Investments LP increased its stake in B2Gold by 159.3% during the first quarter.
-Two Sigma Investments LP now owns 13,262,384 shares of the basic materials company’s stock worth $52,254,000 after acquiring an additional 8,147,929 shares during the last quarter.
-Finally, GMT Capital Corp acquired a new stake in B2Gold during the first quarter worth about $29,029,000.
-52.20% of the stock is currently owned by hedge funds and other institutional investors.
+Institutional investors have recently modified their holdings of the business.
+Van ECK Associates Corp raised its holdings in B2Gold by 8.2% during the 1st quarter.
+Van ECK Associates Corp now owns 120,018,144 shares of the basic materials company’s stock valued at $472,878,000 after acquiring an additional 9,146,020 shares during the period.
+Royal Bank of Canada increased its position in B2Gold by 47.9% during the 3rd quarter.
+Royal Bank of Canada now owns 42,269,732 shares of the basic materials company’s stock valued at $136,108,000 after purchasing an additional 13,697,997 shares during the period.
+Vanguard Group Inc. lifted its holdings in B2Gold by 4.4% in the third quarter.
+Vanguard Group Inc. now owns 37,516,982 shares of the basic materials company’s stock worth $120,805,000 after buying an additional 1,588,566 shares during the period.
+First Eagle Investment Management LLC boosted its position in B2Gold by 9.4% during the 4th quarter.
+First Eagle Investment Management LLC now owns 28,752,480 shares of the basic materials company’s stock valued at $102,145,000 after acquiring an additional 2,474,095 shares in the last quarter.
+Finally, Dimensional Fund Advisors LP grew its holdings in shares of B2Gold by 13.3% during the 1st quarter.
+Dimensional Fund Advisors LP now owns 20,646,146 shares of the basic materials company’s stock worth $81,346,000 after acquiring an additional 2,425,299 shares during the period.
+52.20% of the stock is owned by institutional investors.

 B2Gold Company Profile